 Free summer meals are available to kids and teens across [Community Name].
 Many summer meals sites offer fun learning and recreational activities so kids and teens can eat a healthy meal while staying active and being with friends.

 Meals are free to children and teens ages 18 and younger and follow federal nutrition guidelines.
 At open sites, parents do not need to apply to the program or show proof of income to get a free summer meal for their kids.
 Simply bring your child to a summer meals site in your community.

 Host a Kick-Off Event

 Hosting a kick-off event to promote summer meals is a great way to engage partners, families and the community!
 Planning additional events throughout the summer energizes participants and reminds families that summer meals are still available.

-The best time to hold kick-off events is in the beginning of June during National Summer Kick-Off Week, right after the academic school year ends and/or the day of or a few days prior to the opening of your summer meals program.
+The best time to hold kick-off events is at the beginning of June during National Summer Kick-Off Week, right after the academic school year ends and/or the day of or a few days prior to the opening of your summer meals program.

 Successful kick-off events involve a variety of community members and organizations.
 Be sure to invite the mayor, school superintendent, other local officials, community and faith-based organizations and local business leaders.
 Providing food and fun activities for children and parents is another important component.
 You might also consider having drawings or giveaways of donated items like tickets to local events, t-shirts, sunglasses, stickers and other items.